A complete guide to bikepacking and bicycle touring kit list for an epic adventure anywhere in the world

 When I got my yellow fever vaccination the nurse and I got to talking about my trip.
 As the conversation unfolded the nurse decided I needed a bunch of sterilised medical supplies and kitted me out with a hefty package that included sharps, scalpel, stitches, saline solution, bandages, wipes and scissors.

 I managed to stuff all this bicycle touring fist aid kit and emergency gear into a 3l Tupperware.
 The only thing I needed to use was the saline solution to wash my eyes after a, particularly dusty week in Cambodia.
 It’s stuff you take but hope you never need.

 God bless the NHS!

-I took along a couple boxes of malaria medication, a very common antibiotic called Doxycycline.
+I took along a couple of boxes of malaria medication, a very common antibiotic called Doxycycline.
 This can be used to treat other ailments however, it does make you sun sensitive while taking it.
-I did a weeks self prescribed course to help clear a savage bout of dysentery in Myanmar and got very sunburnt.
-While not strictly essentials to the cycle touring kit list these items were pretty handy to have on board.
+I did a week’s self-prescribed course to help clear a savage bout of dysentery in Myanmar and got very sunburnt.
+While not strictly essentials to the bicycle touring kit list these items were pretty handy to have on board.

 Don’t forget your toothbrush!

 *At no cost to you I earn a small commission when you make a purchase using these links which helps keep this content free to read